Skip to content

 Solving Trust Problems

 A central goal of Bit Gold was eliminating the need for trusted third parties.
 Traditional digital payment systems require trusting a bank or payment processor to maintain accurate records and prevent fraud.
-Even earlier digital currency proposals like DigiCash and e-gold relied on centralized entities.
+Even earlier digital currency proposals like DigiCash and e-gold relied on centralized entities that proved vulnerable to business failure and regulatory action.

 Szabo proposed that trust could be eliminated through cryptographic verification and network consensus.
-The authenticity of transactions would be verified by the network itself through mathematical proof rather than through trust in an authority.
+In the traditional financial system, when you make a transaction using your bank account, you trust the bank to manage your money and verify the transaction.
+Bit Gold proposed a system where trust was unnecessary, as the authenticity of transactions would be verified by the network itself through mathematical proof rather than through faith in an authority.
 This represented a fundamental shift in thinking about how digital money could operate.

 Byzantine Fault Tolerance

 The chained structure of bit gold, where each token depended on previous tokens, provided protection against attempts to rewrite history.
-Altering past records would require redoing all the computational work from that point forward—a requirement that made such attacks prohibitively expensive.
+Altering past records would require redoing all the computational work from that point forward -- a requirement that made such attacks prohibitively expensive.
+The idea of a digital ownership registry that securely tracks the ownership of each unit of currency is another key feature of modern cryptocurrencies that can be traced directly back to Bit Gold.

 Differences from Bitcoin